 - 3323K – Learning Through Action

-Now, once in HBA2 students have much more flexibility in the courses they are able to take.
-The three mandatory classes and the Ivey Field Project can be seen below.
+Once in HBA2, students have much more flexibility in the courses they are able to take.
+The 3 mandatory classes and the Ivey Field Project can be seen below.

 The Ivey Field Project is a very interesting experience that spans across the first semester of HBA2.
 This project gives HBA2s the chance to work in a group to solve a problem for real companies in the country, or to create their own good or service.

 The Ivey Field Project gives Ivey graduates the chance to work on legitimate business problems and really build up their professional resume.

 Other than the three mandatory courses, there are over 40 elective courses to choose from!